rokicki/type3search/README.md

 # Things that need doing

-Make dvips not care about the actual contents of the encoding file.

-Enable the encodings to update the FontDictionary (for instance) by making the object on the stack be an executable procedure rather than just a static array.
-(Done but test this)

-Make the new dvips functionality a command-line and configuration-time option.
-Include the ability to switch on/off the new font scaling, the font bounding box, as well as the overall functionality.

 Test pkfix (or other tools that replace bitmaps with Type 1 fonts) to ensure they are not broken.